A Wickedly Powerful Synergy of Analog and Digital

 It’s a sound designer’s dream that can go from ultra creamy to ultra aggressive with the turn of a knob.
 If you need convincing, just listen to the demos.

-- Everything (sequencer, LFOs, and delay) syncs perfectly to MIDI.
+- Each voice has an independent 16 x 4 step sequencer.
+Everything (sequencer, LFOs, and delay) syncs perfectly to MIDI.

 - In Program mode, all four voices play the same sound.
 In Combo mode, voices can be allocated however desired: stack all 4 for a huge unison sound, split or layer the keyboard in any configuration, and/or play one or all sequences at the same time.
 Each voice can respond to a different MIDI channel.

 - Each voice has its own stereo output in addition to the mix and headphones outputs.